Technical Avoidance and Its Impact on Thai Tech

 It is about admitting that:

-Until that changes, no amount of “Thai talent is world-class” posts will make it true.
+Until those incentives change, no amount of “Thai talent is world-class” posts will make it true.

 You do not close a gap by denying it.